renesas-rz/meta-renesas-ai/README.md

 This race condition can be avoided by locking access to kernel_scripts so that only one module can use modpost at the same time.

-The patches *patches/meta-renesas/0001-include-rzg-modules-common-Fix-race-condition-in-ker.patch*
-and *patches/meta-rzg2/0001-include-rzg2-modules-common-Fix-race-condition-in-ke.patch*
+The patch *patches/meta-rzg2/0001-include-rzg2-modules-common-Fix-race-condition-in-ke.patch*
-can be applied to *meta-renesas* and *meta-rzg2* respectively to apply the above fix.
+can be applied to *meta-rzg2* to apply the above fix.

 ```
-cd meta-renesas
-git am ../meta-renesas-ai/patches/meta-renesas/0001-include-rzg-modules-common-Fix-race-condition-in-ker.patch
-cd -
 cd meta-rzg2
 git am ../meta-renesas-ai/patches/meta-rzg2/0001-include-rzg2-modules-common-Fix-race-condition-in-ke.patch
 ```